TABLE OF CONTENTS

 To return to the earlier point about regulations, e-cigs and vape companies face a unique issue.
 Due to the regulatory uncertainty, mixed with high rates of chargebacks by customers, traditional banks will usually refuse to work with your kind of company.
 That means they won’t work with you to process the payments that your customers make.
 PayPal, Square, Stripe, etc. are all out of the question and it isn’t clear if they will ever be available to you.
 Vape and e-cig credit card processing needs to come from a different source.

 An e-cigarette payment gateway or vape merchant account has to come from a specialized partner, one who understands the risks, challenges, and opportunities facing this industry.
 They need to be willing to accept the regulatory issues as well as the chargeback risk.
 In this context, chargebacks from customers are expensive and hard to deal with for a new company, so they often get passed along to the payment processor.
 Vapes and e-cigs tend to have a high rate of chargebacks, so that is another reason for traditional banks to avoid the industry.

-To work with a good merchant account provider for e-cigs and vape, you need to apply for one.
+To work with a good merchant account provider for e-cigs and vapes, you need to apply for one.
 That means detailed information about your company and your plan.
 These processors know the risks they are facing, so they want to be careful to only work with high-quality sellers.
-If you can convince them that your business model is sound, they will approve your for a high risk merchant account and embed their portal into your website.
+If you can convince them that your business model is sound, they will approve you for a high-risk merchant account and embed their portal into your website.
 The end result is a seamless purchasing process for your customers and peace of mind for you.

-The bottom line is that the regulatory uncertainty means you will need to deal with high risk payment processors who can handle your industry.
+The bottom line is that the regulatory uncertainty means you will need to deal with high-risk payment processors who can handle your industry.
 This may sound intimidating, but you can rest assured that once you are approved, you have the security to do business in a compliant way.
-So, find a payment partner that you trust and start working on an application so that you can get to selling your product.
+So, find a payment partner that you trust and start working on an application so that you can get to sell your product.